We seek unconventional thinkers, dreamers, and doers who are passionate about using their creative works to impact society.

 If you wish to be considered for financial aid, we recommend that you complete the admissions process and file the Free Application for Federal Student Aid (FAFSA) by:

-The FAFSA can be submitted as early as October 1 for Fall 2018 entry.
+The FAFSA can be submitted as early as October 1 for entry in the Fall semester the following year.

 - Submit your Application for Admission.